Anthony Stokes: Headbutt case

 In January 2022, a prosecution for an alleged headbutting incident in Temple Bar, Dublin in March 2019 was struck out due to the failure of a witness to appear.

-Drug charge
+Drug and driving offences case

-On 6 January 2023, Stokes and another man were arrested in Crumlin, Dublin on suspicion of dangerous driving; the Gardai allegedly found €4,500 worth of drugs in the vehicle.
+On 6 January 2023, Stokes and another man were arrested in Crumlin, Dublin on suspicion of dangerous driving; the Gardaí allegedly found €4,500 worth of drugs in the vehicle.
 The two men were charged and bailed.

+A year after his arrest, the charges of cocaine possession and dealing against Stokes were struck out due to delays in analysing the substances.
+The judge allowed for the charge to be re-applied by police if the analysis were to be completed, and several driving charges were allowed to proceed.

+On 8 October 2024, Stokes was sentenced to fifteen months in prison for drug and driving offences, and was also banned from driving for five years, but he was released within hours in order to appeal the severity of his sentence.
+The following month, the sentence was overturned on appeal.